AaronLasseigne/active_interaction/README.md

 are merged to create `inputs`.
 There are times where it is useful to know whether a value was passed to `run` or the result of a filter default.
 In particular, it is useful when `nil` is an acceptable value.
 For example, you may optionally track your users' birthdays.
-You can use the `given?` predicate to see if an input was even passed to `run`.
-With `given?` you can also check the input of a hash or array filter by passing a series of keys or indexes to check.
+You can use the `inputs.given?` predicate to see if an input was even passed to `run`.
+With `inputs.given?` you can also check the input of a hash or array filter by passing a series of keys or indexes to check.